-Elizabeth from “Pride and Prejudice” is the perfect example of determined and smart woman who is not afraid to speak her mind.
+Elizabeth from “Pride and Prejudice” is the perfect example of a determined and smart woman who is not afraid to speak her mind.
 Like the Bennets, even you can use Lizzie for the nickname.

 This name has a swanky and old fashioned charm, thanks to the mystery writer Ellery Queen.
 This English name means ‘island with elder trees’.

-This name from “Eloise at the Plaza” gained a wider recognition after the republication of the original book.
+This name from “Eloise at the Plaza” gained wider recognition after the republication of the original book.